alessiobolla99-alt/Mood-Activity-Prediction/README.md

 For CI/CD to work, configure the following secrets in your repository:
 - `KAGGLE_USERNAME` — Your Kaggle username
 - `KAGGLE_KEY` — Your Kaggle API key

+### Kaggle local usage
+In order to run the code locally, you will need to obtain the json file, as specified in this section [https://www.kaggle.com/discussions/getting-started/524433](https://www.kaggle.com/discussions/getting-started/524433) so that you can authenticate yourself on Kaggle to download the dataset in question.

 ## Reproducibility